unionai/unionai-docs/source/user-guide/development-cycle/union-remote.md

 {@@ if byoc @@}

 Alternatively, you can initialize `UnionRemote` by explicitly specifying a `flytekit.configuration.Config` object with connection information to a Union instance, a project, and a domain.
-Additionally the constructor supports specifying a file upload location (equivalent to a default raw data prefix (see [TODO](TODO)):
+Additionally the constructor supports specifying a file upload location (equivalent to a default raw data prefix.
+See [TODO](TODO)):

 ```{code-block} python
 from union.remote import UnionRemote